How does exercise improve your mental health?

 Yoga is a mind and body practice that involves movement, breathing and meditation.
 This unique combination has positive effects on both your body and mind, resulting in a sense of tranquillity, relaxation and calm.
 It does this by shifting the balance from one part of your nervous system (your sympathetic nervous system) that activates the fight or flight response, to the part that restores and relaxes (your parasympathetic nervous system).

 Yoga suppresses the areas of your brain that are responsible for fear and aggression and instead stimulates parts of your brain that generate feelings of bliss and wellbeing.
 One of the great things about yoga is that it slows things down, lowering both your heart rate and blood pressure.
-If you’re keen to give it a go, you can read more in our article about the different types of yoga.

 Walking in nature